aiven/devportal/docs/products/cassandra/howto/zdm-proxy.rst

 Check data at the proxy
 '''''''''''''''''''''''

-To connect to ZDM Proxy, use, for example, ``cqlsh`` and provide connection details.
-If your source or target require authentication, specify target username and password.
+To connect to ZDM Proxy, use, for example, ``cqlsh``.
+Provide connection details and, if your source or target require authentication, specify target username and password.

 .. seealso::